machingclee/2020-11-11-deep-learning-study/README.md

 - `LabelEncoder` turns our array of classes into array of integers, i.e., array of binarized labels.
 - `LabelBiniarizer` turns our array of classes into array of probability vectors, each has only 1 nonzero entry.

+We will save our binized label into a hdf5 dataset file, we then turn them into probability vector through `tensorflow.keras.utils.to_categorical` when generating dataset.

 ---

 ### 2020-10-10-multiclassification